Google's phone is still a winner, but little things still keep it from approaching perfection.

 Delaying any judgement on camera speed, the camera quality is just out-of-this-world amazing.
 I was impressed from the first time I shot with the Pixel 3 XL the day I got it, and I'm consistently amazed by its capabilities every time I take a photo.
 Pixel photos just have a certain level of personality to them that makes them feel unique, while being built on great fundamentals of colors and clarity.
 Sure I still tweak them in Google Photos now and then, but I never have to make changes to "fix" a photo — it's an extremely rare occurrence when I take a photo I'm not happy with.

 Night Sight, in particular, has been a real game changer.
 My girlfriend, who uses an iPhone XR, regularly asks that we take a photo with my phone and calls out Night Sight by name whenever we're in less-than-ideal conditions.
 It just grabs light that even your eyes can't discern, and makes lovely photos with considerably better quality than the auto mode.
-Night Sight takes a little work to make the most of its capabilities, but the end result is photos that you just can't get from any other phone.

 The beautiful and well-made hardware is arguably just as big of a draw as the clean software.